BerkeleyHCI/PolymorphicBlocks/setup.md

 ## IDE Setup
-_Using the IDE is recommended since it provides a design browser and block diagram visualizer, but it's optional._
-_Currently, the IDE must be built from source (it's pretty straightforward), but in the future we may make pre-compiled versions available._
+An IDE is available as a PyCharm plugin.
+It only sees basic maintenance but still works.
+It currently must be built and run from source, but as a Scala / sbt project with fully managed dependencies, this should be pretty straightforward.

+Over the basic Python command-line interface, the IDE provides block diagram visualization, block compilation caching, and an experimental mixed graphical + textual editing interface for the HDL.

 1. Download [sbt](https://www.scala-sbt.org/download.html), the Scala build tool.
 2. Download or clone the IDE plugin sources from https://github.com/BerkeleyHCI/edg-ide.